galister/wlx-overlay-s/README.md

 # Getting Started

+### Working Set

+Your working set consists of your currently selected overlays; screens, mirrors, keyboard, etc.

+The working set appears in front of you when shown, and can be re-centered by hiding and showing again.

+Show and hide your working set using:
+- Non-vive controller: double-tap B or Y on your left controller.
+- Vive controller: double-tap the menu button on your left controller (OpenXR, for SteamVR, you might need to bind `showhide` yourself.)

 ### Pointer Modes AKA Laser Colors

 Much of the functionality in WlxOverlay-S depends on what color of laser you are using to interact with a UI element. \